 Lance O. Mixon is one of Mississippi’s preeminent attorneys whose practice focuses on driving under the influence (DUI) and criminal defense litigation.
 He is a graduate of The Florida State University with a Bachelor of Science degree in Criminology.
 Lance received his Juris Doctor from Mississippi College School of Law.
 He is admitted to practice in all Mississippi state courts, the United States District Courts for the Northern and Southern Districts of Mississippi, and the Supreme Court of the United States of America.
-His practice consists of both the trial and appellate litigation of DUI and criminal cases, and he has handled matters across Mississippi in numerous municipal, justice, county, and circuit courts, spanning sixty-two (62) counties as of early 2011.
+His practice consists of both the trial and appellate litigation of DUI and criminal cases, and he has handled matters across Mississippi in numerous municipal, justice, county, and circuit courts, spanning more than seventy (70) counties as of early 2015.
 Lance has also represented a client in a criminal case on a pro hac vice basis in Alabama.
 He has handled appeals in the Mississippi Supreme Court and Court of Appeals.
 Lance’s reported cases include Gilpatrick v.
 State of Mississippi, 991 So.
 2d 130 (Miss.
 2008), which was decided by the Supreme Court of Mississippi, and Deeds v.
 State of Mississippi, 131 S.Ct.
 150, 178 L.Ed.
 2d.
 37 (2010), which eventually made its way to the U.S. Supreme Court in Washington, D.C.

 While in law school, Lance was a law clerk for his mentor, nationally renowned attorney DUI defense attorney Victor W. Carmody, and is now an associate of the Carmody Law Office, based in Flowood.
 He is a proud member of the prestigious National College for DUI Defense (NCDD), where he attends the annual summer session at the Harvard Law School, and the National Association of Criminal Defense Lawyers (NACDL).
 Lance frequently attends numerous seminars about the defense of DUI cases across the United States, and he regularly instructs at seminars in Mississippi on topics such as field sobriety tests and DUI case law and legislation.
 Lance has received advanced training related to the Intoxilyzer 8000 breath testing machine, and is also certified in Standardized Field Sobriety Testing.
 Attorneys from around the state routinely contact him for advice and insight on DUI law, procedures, and strategies in representing citizens accused of DUI.